 Students must successfully pass their prerequisite course examination prior to beginning a subsequent course.
 Grades are released four weeks after the scheduled exams on a Wednesday.
-You may conditionally enroll in your next core course.
-If you are not successful in passing your prerequisite course examination, we will automatically withdraw you and provide a full refund of the course fees.
+You will not be able to register for a post-requisite course until you receive your final grade.